 Many kittens are born with internal parasites or become infected soon after birth, which means they can pose an immediate risk to the health of your kitten.
 Tapeworms are also common in kittens if the mother or the kitten has fleas.
 Check with your vet to arrange for a regular deworming schedule to rid your kitten of these parasites.

-Fleas bite and feed on a kitten's blood, causing itching and irritation.
+Fleas bite and feed on a cat's blood, causing itching and irritation.
 This can lead to medical problems, such as flea allergy dermatitis, skin infection, tapeworms, anemia or even death in severe infestations.

-Your vet can help you decide on the best preventative measures to protect your kitten from fleas.
+Your vet can help you decide on the best preventative measures to protect your cat from fleas.

 These carriers of dangerous diseases affect both pets and humans by transmitting organisms that cause illness when they attach to their host to feed.

-If you suspect that your kitten has come in contact with ticks, contact your veterinarian as soon as possible to discuss treatment options.
+If you suspect that your cat has come in contact with ticks, contact your veterinarian as soon as possible to discuss treatment options.

 More than just a nuisance, mosquitoes have been known to transmit heartworm disease and cause other medical problems.

-If you think your kitten may come in contact with mosquitoes, ask your veterinarian to recommend products for the prevention of heartworm and other parasites.
+If you think your cat may come in contact with mosquitoes, ask your veterinarian to recommend products for the prevention of heartworm and other parasites.